 Safe, reliable drinking water and wastewater services are human rights under international law.
 They are also the heart of healthy communities.
 But these rights are denied to many Indigenous communities in Canada.

 It’s a national disgrace that any Indigenous communities have unsafe water.
 Some communities have lived under boil water advisories for decades.
-Other First Nations don’t have any functioning water system at all.
+While some boil water advisories have been lifted, long-term investment in infrastructure and training is required for First Nations to have stable and self-sufficient water systems.

 Across Canada, cities and towns are under growing pressure to privatize water services.
 CUPE has a proud history of defending public water and wastewater services.
-The vast majority of municipal water systems are still publicly owned and operated, many run by CUPE members.
-We must fight to ensure they stay public.
+The vast majority of municipal water systems are publicly owned and operated, many run by CUPE members.
+We must fight to keep them public.

 On World Water Day, we urge CUPE members to protect water as a human right and a public service.